bxparks/rpn83p/docs/USER_GUIDE_TVM.md

 - [Looking for TVM formulas](https://www.hpmuseum.org/forum/thread-1012.html)
   (2014)

-**Example 5**: Multiple Solutions
+### Example 5

 The following contrived example has 2 solutions for `I%YR` 14.44% and 53.17%.
+We
-We can persuade the TVM module to give us 2 solutions using the `IYR1` and `IYR2` menu buttons:
+can persuade the TVM module to give us 2 solutions using the `IYR1` and `IYR2` menu buttons:

 - Press `CLTV`
 - Press 10 `N`